 (Two manners by which the racket corrupts)

-These two suggested mechanisms/phenomena are claimed to be useful ways of thinking about how illegalization’s supply-oriented drug policies - by creating surplus profits and criminal values - reduces more or less everybody’s quality of life.
-These mechanisms, when looked at closely, reveals how illegality “necessarily” corrupts the fabric of society and how it does so in two ways that are often at least in part unacknowledged.
-As they are sort of the two sides of the same coin, convection and conduction are no doubt related, and in a way, they go well together.
-However, the audience that will find a talk about convection interesting is not necessarily the same that will appreciate a lecture on conduction.
+These two suggested mechanisms and phenomena are asserted to be useful ways of thinking about how the supply-oriented drug policies of illegalisation—by creating surplus profits and criminal values—diminish the quality of life for nearly everyone.
+When examined closely, these mechanisms reveal how illegality “necessarily” corrupts the fabric of society and the ways in which it does so, often in ways that are, at least in part, unacknowledged.
+As they represent two sides of the same coin, convection and conduction are undoubtedly related and, in some respects, they complement each other well.
+However, the audience that would find a discussion on convection intriguing is not necessarily the same audience that would appreciate a lecture on conduction.

-Conduction argues that when a person with “bad” values “bumps into” a person with “good,” then the outcome is likely to be moral deterioration rather than an improvement.
-This mechanism is illustrated by a drug-related experience that I was lucky to get out of alive.
+Conduction argues that when a person with “bad” values “bumps into” a person with “good”, the outcome is likely to be moral deterioration rather than improvement.
+This mechanism is illustrated by a drug-related experience from which I was fortunate to emerge alive.

-Questions and issues that can/will be dealt with: Will the manner/morality by which large sums of money are amassed reflect itself in the manner in which it is invested?
+Questions and issues that can or will be addressed: Will the manner and morality by which large sums of money are amassed reflect in the manner in which they are invested?
 If “a good guy” and a “bad guy” “bump” into each other, what mechanisms are at work in deciding who shall influence whom?
 In the examples of convection and conduction given, what are your reflections?

 11. Monster Drug Surpluses